cscully-allison/data-ensemble-interview-artifacts/Research Questions.md

 - What are the weaknesses/boundaries in the Thicket Data structure's ability to capture performance ensemble data?
 - What portions of an ensemble dataset are more relevant/less relevant to analysis/general use of the data?
 - How diverse are the understandings of the dataset structure even among a group working on a data structure?
+- Can we draw conclusions about software development project management?
+	- Is it important that developers understand the data they are working with from a more value-oriented perspective
+	- API Design research
+		- Software engineering and data
+		- ICSE . . .